-"designs."
+materials, but most Ozarks and Missouri schools continued to be built by locals using local "designs."
 The most popular shape was a simple gabled rectangle, with walls in the proportion of four to five and windows on the long sides.

-A glimpse into Missouri's country schools would have revealed a regularity of furnishings, the arrangements of desks and shelves and stove within the little schoolhouses being similar for practical reasons rather than because of the manipulation of some overarching administration. usual arrangement was for the blackboard to be on the opposite wall from the entrance door.
-The teacher's desk stood in front of the blackboards.
-While some teachers' desks were store-bought, others were homemade.
-A pot-bellied stove stood in the middle of the room, and students' desks were arranged around it, facing the blackboard.
-Store-bought student desks came into use in the last half of the nineteenth century, and most rural Ozarks schools made use of them.
-The desks were of the type that had the seat attached to the front of the writing surface, so that they had to be placed close together in straight rows.
+A glimpse into Missouri's country schools would have revealed a regularity of furnishings, the arrangements of desks and shelves and stove within the little schoolhouses being similar for practical reasons rather than because of the manipulation of some overarching administration.
+The usual arrangement was for the blackboard to be on the opposite wall from the entrance door. teacher's desk stood in front of the blackboards.
+While some teachers desks were store-bought, others were homemade. bellied stove stood in the middle of the room, and students' desks were arranged around it, facing the blackboard.
+Store-bought student desks came into use in the last half of the nineteenth century, and most rural Ozarks schools made use of them. desks were of the type that had the seat attached to the front of the writing surface, so that they had to be placed close together in straight rows.
 The desks accommodated one or two students, and in schools with high enrollments, a double desk could be made to accommodate three small children.
 Overcrowded schools might add benches along the long walls as well.
 In the wintertime, all of the desks would be moved closer to the stove if the weather was cold.
-Schools generally kept their "library" in a bookcase in one corner or in a built-in bookcase under the chimney flue.
-Some schools had shelves on which students could store their lunches, and most schools had pegs or nails on which students could hang their coats. federal government published a list of "modern equipment" that the rural school needed, such as a piano, library chairs and table, a kindergarten table, a globe, and other marvels such as a jacketed coal-burning heater.
-More often than not, however, schools had the very basics, and not anything else.
+Schools generally kept their "library" in a bookcase in one corner or in a built-in bookcase under the chimney flue. schools had shelves on which students could store their lunches, and most schools had pegs or nails on which students could hang their coats.
+The federal government published a list of "modern equipment" that the rural school needed, such as a piano, library chairs and table, a kindergarten table, a globe, and other marvels such as a jacketed coal-burning heater.
+1 More often than not, however, schools had the very basics, and not anything else.

 Since most schools were not served by a public water supply, the best toilets were well-ventilated, well-cleaned outhouses.
 The government made suggestions as to how healthy privies should be constructed and ventilated, but few school districts could afford or were interested to execute the government's elaborate plans.
-For example, one plan that was almost universally useless throughout the Ozarks placed both the boys' and girls' privies under one roof, separated by a coal shed; since Ozarks schools used wood-burning stoves, they had no need to build coal sheds.
-Reminiscences of Ozarks schools establish that two separate privies were popular there, either of the one-holer or two-holer varieties.
-Barring outhouses, "Girls went
+For example, one plan that was almost universally useless throughout the Ozarks placed both the boys' and girls' privies under one roof, separated by a coal shed; since Ozarks schools used

-&lt;sup>1 Maud Newbury, "Modern Equipment for One-Teacher Schools," Rural School Leaflet No. 3 (Washington: Bureau of Education, Department of the Interior, September, 1923), 5.
+1Maud Newbury, "Modern Equipment for One-Teacher Schools," Rural School Leaflet No. 3 (Washington: Bureau of Education, Department of the Interior, September, 1923), 5.